Roofing terms can be confusing.

 Exterior grade plywood is the type of board that covers the roof.

 The “first course of shingles” is the first layer of shingles placed on your roof.
-After that, this will be the “starter course,” where at least two layers of shingles should be placed over the starter course.
+After that, this will be the “starter course,” where at least two shingles layers should be placed over the starter course.

 If your roof needs to be replaced, the first step is to remove the old roofing material down to the structural deck.